kellylougheed/java-pset0/README.md

 There are several ways to solve this problem.
 The most straightforward way is to have the program guess the numbers 1 to 10 in order (totally acceptable); you could also have the computer guess [randomly](https://www.leepoint.net/algorithms/random/random-api.html) (more challenging).

-Challenge: Use [binary search](https://www.khanacademy.org/computing/computer-science/algorithms/binary-search/a/binary-search) to make your program’s guessing more efficient.
+**Challenge**: Use [binary search](https://www.khanacademy.org/computing/computer-science/algorithms/binary-search/a/binary-search) to make your program’s guessing more efficient.
 Instead of offering “yes” or “no” as user responses, you will need to offer “higher,” “lower,” or “correct.”

+**Challenge**: Learn about [ArrayLists](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) and use one to keep track of numbers that the computer has guessed so far so that it doesn't repeat any guesses (assuming you are not using binary search).